AswinSuresh-26/ML_Mini-Project/README.md

 This included:

-Distribution of Transactions: Visualizing the distribution of fraudulent vs. non-fraudulent transactions.
+->Distribution of Transactions: Visualizing the distribution of fraudulent vs. non-fraudulent transactions.
-Correlation Analysis: Evaluating the correlation between different features to identify any multicollinearity.
+->Correlation Analysis: Evaluating the correlation between different features to identify any multicollinearity.
-Feature Analysis: Assessing the impact of each feature on the target variable (fraud vs. non-fraud).
+->Feature Analysis: Assessing the impact of each feature on the target variable (fraud vs. non-fraud).
 Data Preprocessing
 Key preprocessing steps included:

-Handling Missing Values: Imputing or removing missing data points.
+->Handling Missing Values: Imputing or removing missing data points.
-Feature Engineering: Creating new features or modifying existing ones to better capture transaction patterns.
+->Feature Engineering: Creating new features or modifying existing ones to better capture transaction patterns.
-Data Normalization: Scaling features to ensure they are on the same scale, which is important for certain machine learning models.
+->Data Normalization: Scaling features to ensure they are on the same scale, which is important for certain machine learning models.
-Train-Test Split: Splitting the dataset into training and testing sets, typically in a 70:30 ratio.
+->Train-Test Split: Splitting the dataset into training and testing sets, typically in a 70:30 ratio.

 3. Modeling

 Model Selection: